-Direct acknowledgments are sent to a particular neighbor in response to the receipt of duplicate LSAs.
-These acknowledgments are sent as unicasts, and are sent immediately when the duplicate is received.
+Direct acknowledgments are sent directly to a particular neighbor in response to the receipt of duplicate LSAs.
+Direct acknowledgments are sent immediately when the duplicate is received.
+On multi-access networks, these acknowledgments are sent directly to the neighbor's IP address.

 The precise procedure for sending Link State Acknowledgment packets is described in Table 19.
 The circumstances surrounding the receipt of the LSA are listed in the left column.
 The acknowledgment action then taken is listed in one of the two right columns.
 This action depends on the state of the concerned interface; interfaces in state Backup behave differently from interfaces in all other states.
 Delayed acknowledgments must be delivered to all adjacent routers associated with the interface.
 On broadcast networks, this is accomplished by sending the delayed Link State Acknowledgment packets as multicasts.
-The Destination IP address used depends on the state of the interface.
-If the interface state is DR or Backup, the destination AllSPFRouters is used.
-In all other states, the destination AllDRouters is used.
-On non-broadcast networks, delayed Link State Acknowledgment packets must be unicast separately over each adjacency (i.e., neighbor whose state is >= Exchange).
+The Destination IP address used depends